jasperterhorst/Oblique-Decision-Tree-Algorithms-for-Scenario-Discovery/README.md

 and benchmarks.
 It also integrates and builds upon existing work in the field, most notably ensemble-based oblique decision trees.

+## Installation

+Works stable with Python 3.11 not with 3.12.

 ---

 ## 📦 Repository Overview